dougy147/mcbash/README.md

 - Example : `mcbash my-fakedns.org:8080 -w 1.5 -p 10 -d 3 -s 1500 -t 2`

 By default, MACs are checked randomly.
-If you need to screen on a specific range, use `--range`.
+If you want to screen on a specific range, use `--range`.

 |   Option    | Functionality                                                |
 |:-----------:|--------------------------------------------------------------|